 family friend and his administration's Secretary of the Treasury, Henry P. Morgenthau, Jr.

 hope I've just got to never make it public."
-"Amelia Earhart absolutely disregarded all orders."
+"Amelia Earhart disregarded orders."

 Quotes from an official White House transcript recorded nine months after Amelia Earhart went missing.
 The comments

-were made by Henry P. Morgenthau Jr. in response to a request forwarded his way by Eleanor Roosevelt--pertaining to what
+were made by FDR right hand man, Henry P. Morgenthau Jr., in response to a request forwarded his way by Eleanor Roosevelt--pertaining

 Amelia Earhart was a recognized pacifist before she went missing.